CrazyRedMachine/PN5180-cardio/README.md

 ISO14443 implementation taken from [tueddy/PN5180-Library/ISO14443](https://github.com/tueddy/PN5180-Library/tree/ISO14443).

-HID layer code is inspired from Matthew Heironimus' <Joystick.h> library.

 The keypad code uses the Keypad library by Mark Stanley and Alexander Brevig.

-Spiceapi version provided by [goat](https://github.com/goaaats) (thanks! :))
+Spiceapi version provided by [goat](https://github.com/goaaats) (thanks! :)), refer to SpiceAPI branch for more information.

 # Supported devices

-USBHID code has been tested on Arduino Due, Leonardo, and Pro Micro.
+Code has been tested on Arduino Due, Leonardo, and Pro Micro.

 Arduino Due is recommended because it is 3.3v logic (or Pro Micro in 3.3v mode).
 According to the PN5180 datasheet, a 5v<->3.3v level shifter is required